-7.54 Our transport strategy for the Chichester area in the absence of a central Government funded major scheme for A27 Chichester is to improve the performance of the A27 through junction improvements at Chichester that help to keep traffic moving in the short term as planned development takes place.
+Our transport strategy for the Chichester area in the absence of a central Government funded major scheme for A27 Chichester is to improve the performance of the A27 through junction improvements at Chichester that help to keep traffic moving in the short term as planned development takes place.
 We will revisit this strategy in light of the Chichester Local Plan review and make changes, if necessary, in response to planning decisions.
-In parallel we will work with partners to develop plans and build consensus for a major A27 improvement to come forward through the Government's Roads Investment Strategy in the medium term that will separate conflicting strategic and local trips, reduce accidents and ensure capacity is closer matched to demand.
-The A259 between
+In parallel we will work with partners to develop plans and build consensus for a major A27 improvement to come forward through the Government's Roads Investment Strategy in the medium term that will separate conflicting strategic and local trips, reduce collisions and ensure capacity is more closely matched to demand.
+Major A27 improvements will need to be designed to ensure that road capacity is not overprovided to avoid inducing traffic growth and take opportunities to enhance active travel and shared transport facilities.
+Alongside these improvements, our strategy will be to introduce interventions, particularly on the local road network in Chichester to lock in the benefits of capacity gains on the strategic road network; for example, by allocating local road space to shared transport and/or active travel.